Daniel-Pev/Pokemons_api_autotests/README.md

 Test results are reported using Allure.
 The report is generated after each test run and can be found in the `allure-report` directory.

-You can see the tests run trend history on gitgub pages: https://daniel-pev.github.io/Pokemons_api_autotests
+You can see the tests run trend history on github pages: https://daniel-pev.github.io/Pokemons_api_autotests